School's almost out...but the grades are in for California's beaches!

 Cabrillo Beach harborside (Los Angeles County)

-Redondo Beach Pier (Los Angeles County)
+Santa Monica Pier (Los Angeles County)

 Windsurfer Circle at Candlestick Point (San Francisco County)

-In an alarming development, the U.S. Environmental Protection Agency is once again recommending the complete elimination of its Beaches Grant Program, a key initiative for protecting public health at our nation’s beaches.
+The U.S. Environmental Protection Agency is once again recommending the complete elimination of its Beaches Grant Program, a key initiative for protecting public health at our nation’s beaches.
 Nearly $10 million in beach water-quality monitoring money is on the chopping block in the administration’s recently issued federal budget proposal for fiscal year 2014.
 Many counties in California rely solely on this money to conduct testing.
 Heal the Bay is urging Congress to restore funding to safeguard the 90 million people who visit U.S. beaches annually.

 Heal the Bay urges beachgoers to check the latest water quality grades, based on the latest samples, each week at beachreportcard.org.
 Before heading to the shoreline, visitors can also access the latest grades on the go by downloading Heal the Bay’s free app for mobile devices.